Mustafa al'Absi: Research

-Al’Absi has published more than 200 scientific articles and several books and book chapters.
-His research has been published in high-impact journals including the journal Nature, New England Journal of Medicine, and JAMA.
-He has also published multiple books and chapters.
-Including his book Stress and Addiction: Biological and Psychological Mechanisms, which was published by Elsevier Academic Press and considered an important reference on the topic in clinical research.
-The introduction to the book was written by George Koob from the Scripps.
-Al’Absi has also published his book Neuroscience of Pain, Stress, and Emotion.
-He has also guest-edited special issues for Psychosomatic Medicine, Biological Psychology, and served as an associate editor for Psychophysiology and Biological Psychology.
+He has served as the Principal Investigator and lab director and has published more than 250 scientific articles and several books and book chapters.
+His research has been published in high-impact journals including Nature, New England Journal of Medicine, and JAMA.
+He has also published multiple books and chapters including his book Stress and Addiction: Biological and Psychological Mechanisms, published by Elsevier Academic Press and considered an important reference in clinical research.
+The introduction was written by George Koob of the Scripps Research Institute, who also published a complementary volume on preclinical research on the same theme. al’Absi has also published the book Neuroscience of Pain, Stress, and Emotion (Elsevier/Academic Press).
+He has guest-edited special issues for Psychosomatic Medicine, Biological Psychology, and Journal of Neural Transmission, and served as associate editor for Psychophysiology and Biological Psychology.
+His research program has been funded by the National Institutes of Health, National Institute on Drug Abuse, the National Cancer Institute, the National Heart, Lung, and Blood Institute, the American Heart Association, National Science Foundation, and the John E. Fogarty International Center.